Y0Coss/docs-fork/pages/public_cloud/compute/key_concepts/guide.en-gb.md

 - Use a unique key for each user.
 - Store your keys in a secure manager or vault.

-For detailed instructions on creating and using SSH keys, refer to the official [OVHcloud SSH guide](/pages/public_cloud/compute/creating-ssh-keys-pci).
+For detailed instructions on creating and using SSH keys, refer to the [OVHcloud SSH guide](/pages/public_cloud/compute/creating-ssh-keys-pci).

 ## Backups

 Backups protect your data and configurations against accidental loss or errors.
 OVHcloud provides several backup mechanisms to ensure your instances and data remain safe:

 - **Backup Types:**
     - Manual Backups: Take a snapshot of your disk at any time.
     - Automatic Backups: Scheduled backups created at regular intervals.
     - Instance Creation and Restoration: Deploy a new instance directly from an existing backup.
 - **Backup Locations:**
     - Local Backup: Stored within the same region as your instance.
     - Remote Backup: Automatically creates a copy of the local backup in a different region of your choice.

 > [!primary]
 >